The rules are simple: Outsmart and kill all the others to become a god.

 Altum Videtur: The opening features a rapid firing-off of the names of the Dii Consentes, the twelve Roman gods and goddesses that were considered to be the highest deities.
 In the manga, the twelve diary holders (each already a potential god) are named and themed after one of the gods with Bacchus added and Neptune replaced with Pluto (then again, Minene Uryuu also references Neptune).

-Art Shift: Weirdly done with some Medium Blending at the end of episode five in Mur Mur's ending segment with the 12th; the art is suddenly some crudely made clay figures in stop-motion, with some slightly bizarre 2D animation spliced in between.
-It's because #12 is blind.
+Art Shift: Weirdly done with some Medium Blending at the end of episode five in Mur Mur's ending segment with the Twelfth; the art is suddenly some crudely made clay figures in stop-motion, with some slightly bizarre 2D animation spliced in between.
+It's because Twelfth is blind.

-Bland Name Product: Kousaka's phone, which is shaped like and obviously is an iPhone, is apparently an iBone.
+Bland-Name Product: Kosaka's phone, which is shaped like and obviously is an iPhone, is apparently an iBone.

 In a scene where Yuki is buying drinks, he attempts to get some Dr. Papper.